Organize Pages

 The Organize tool works with pages from a single PDF.
 To combine pages from multiple documents, use the Merge tool first to join them into one file, then use Organize to rearrange, delete, or rotate individual pages as needed.

-Is there a limit on the number of pages?
+Is there a limit on the number of pages I can organize?

 There is no hard limit.
-Since the tool generates visual thumbnails for every page, very large documents with hundreds of pages may take longer to load.
-Most documents process smoothly on modern devices.
+The tool generates visual thumbnails for every page, so very large documents with hundreds of pages may take longer to load initially.
+Most documents under 100 pages process smoothly on modern devices.

 Can I undo changes while organizing?

-The tool does not modify your original file until you click to generate the output.
-You can drag pages back to their original positions or refresh the page to start over.
-Your original PDF remains unchanged throughout the process.
+The tool does not modify your original file until you generate the output.
+You can drag pages back to their original positions during the session.
+To start completely fresh, refresh the browser page and re-upload your file.

 Can I select and move multiple pages at once?

-The current interface handles pages one at a time via individual drag-and-drop operations.
-For bulk restructuring, you may find it more efficient to first use the Split tool to separate major sections, rearrange those section files, then use Merge to reassemble them in the correct order.
+The current interface moves pages one at a time via drag-and-drop.
+For bulk restructuring of large documents, it may be more efficient to split the document into major sections, rearrange those section files, then merge them back together in the correct order.

-Will deleting a page remove references to it from bookmarks or a table of contents?
+Will deleting a page remove bookmarks or table of contents entries pointing to it?

-Deleting a page removes it from the page sequence but does not automatically update bookmarks or a table of contents that link to page numbers.
-If your PDF has a navigation structure, you may need to update those references manually after reorganizing.
+Deleting a page removes it from the page sequence but does not automatically update bookmarks or table of contents entries that referenced that page number.
+If your PDF has a navigation structure, those references may need updating after reorganizing.

-Does using this tool affect embedded fonts or metadata?
+Does the organize tool affect embedded fonts or document metadata?

-The Organize tool rebuilds the PDF using the same pages but in your chosen order.
-Embedded fonts, document metadata, and other document-level resources are preserved.
-Only the page order and any per-page rotation changes you applied are modified.
+The tool rebuilds the PDF with the same pages in your chosen order.
+Embedded fonts, document metadata, and document-level resources are preserved.
+Only the page sequence and any per-page rotations you applied are changed.

-Can I use this tool on a scanned PDF with many pages?
+Can I organize a scanned PDF with many pages?

 Yes.
-Scanned PDFs are typically image-heavy and may load thumbnails slightly more slowly than text-based PDFs, but the tool handles them correctly.
-Once the thumbnails are generated, you can drag, delete, and rotate pages just as you would with any other PDF.
+Scanned PDFs are image-heavy and may render thumbnails slightly more slowly than text-based PDFs, but the tool handles them correctly.
+Once thumbnails load, you can drag, delete, and rotate pages just as with any other document.